Technical Glossary

 I2C

 Inter-IC bus.
-A Serial, 8-bit oriented protocol developed by Philips Semiconductors (now NXP) that is half-duplex, multi-master and multi-slave communication protocol that only requires 2 bus lines: the Serial Data Line (SDA) and the Serial Clock Line (SCL).
+A Serial, 8-bit oriented protocol developed by Philips Semiconductors (now NXP) that is a half-duplex, multi-master and multi-slave communication protocol that only requires 2 bus lines: the Serial Data Line (SDA) and the Serial Clock Line (SCL).

 Image Files

-Graphics files generated upon program compilation that should be saved into the microSD Card.
+Graphics files are generated upon program compilation and should be saved to the micro SD Card.

 Inherent Widget

-Widgets that can be used in Diablo and Pixxi modules that do not require a uSD card.
-They are stored in Flashbank 5 of Diablo and in the external flash of Pixxi displays.
+Widgets that can be used in Diablo and Pixxi modules that do not require a micro SD card.
+They are stored in Flashbank 5 of Diablo and the external flash of Pixxi displays.

 Internal Function